-The snorkeling there is fantastic, with all kinds of cool coral and multitudes of exotic-looking fish, including reef squid and the occasional barracuda.
-Our base camp was near Placencia, a center of Garifuna culture, which features a conch-shell sidewalk and a bar/post office to visit before or after your kayak trip.
+The snorkeling and Scuba diving there is fantastic, with all kinds of cool coral and multitudes of exotic-looking fish, including reef squid and the occasional barracuda.
+You may even be lucky enough to see a spotted ray, or perhaps a harmless reef shark.

 The 5-day trip was led by Moi, chief of the Huaorani, the indigenous people on whose land we camped each night as part of our journey.
 And there’s nothing quite like the sound of a howler monkey waking you up for a pre-dawn photo excursion.